gmc-code/PC-microbit-micropython/docs/radio/radio_gestures.rst

     while True:
         # sender
+        gesture = accelerometer.current_gesture()
-        if accelerometer.was_gesture('shake'):
+        if gesture == 'shake':
             display.clear()
             radio.send("duck")
         # receiver
         incoming_message = radio.receive()
         if incoming_message:
             display.show(Image.DUCK)

 ----

 .. admonition:: Tasks

     #.
-Modify the code to send a giraffe and butterfly on left and right gestures.
+Modify the code so the duck is only shown if the incoming_message is "duck".
     #.
-Modify the code to send a giraffe and butterfly on left and right gestures.
+Modify the code to send a cow and butterfly on left and right gestures.
+    #.
+Modify the receiver code so different notes are also played (non-blocking) for each different incoming_message.

     .. dropdown::
         :icon: codescan